blamedcloud/LogInstall/README.md

 Clone this repo to wherever you want it on your new system.

-Run setup.sh as root.
+If using ubuntu, then run setup_ubuntu.sh.
+This will edit the ~/.profile to add the repo directory to your PATH environment variable when you login.

+	$ cd /path/to/cloned/repo/
+	$ ./setup_ubuntu.sh

+If using something other than ubuntu (or something where using /etc/environment actually works), run setup.sh as root.
 This will add the repo directory to your PATH environment variable.

 	$ cd /path/to/cloned/repo/
 	$ sudo ./setup.sh